V4Fire/Client/src/components/super/i-static-page/README.md

 #### activePage

-A name of the active route page.
+The name of the active route page.
 See [[bDynamicPage]] for more information.

 ### providerDataStore